List of rivers of Israel

 This is a list of rivers of Israel.
 This list is arranged by drainage basin, with respective tributaries indented under each larger stream's name.

-Nahal (Hebrew) and Wadi (Arabic) commonly translate to Stream, more seldom River.
+Nahal (Hebrew, wiktionary:נחל) and Wadi (Arabic) commonly translate to Stream, more seldom River.
+Both words, when used as common nouns, also signify '(stream/river) valley'.

 Streams entirely on the West Bank are not listed here.

 Mediterranean Sea

 Rivers emptying into the Mediterranean Sea, listed from north to south.